HowardTomlinson/php-go-ffi-container/README.md

 cd into the examples directory and into each of the subdirectories - the README.md in each has the instructions on how

+###
+This work extends the excellent examples provided by eislambey in : https://github.com/eislambey/php-ffi-go-example/